dingogap/03-JavaScript-Password-Generator/README.md

     * special characters
     * at least 1 character set must be used

+## Data
+All data specific to generating the password has been placed in a JavaScript object named **passwordSettings**.

+Any changes to the password specifications (number of characters or minimum character sets) are made in the object.
+There would generally be no need to change the code.

+**passwordSettings** contains the following:

+    lowercase: ["a", "b", "c", "d", "e", "f", "g", "h", "i", "j", "k", "l", "m", "n", "o", "p", "q", "r", "s", "t", "u", "v", "w", "x", "y", "z",],

+    uppercase: ["A", "B", "C", "D", "E", "F", "G", "H", "I", "J", "K", "L", "M", "N", "O", "P", "Q", "R", "S", "T", "U", "V", "W", "X", "Y", "Z",],

+    numbers: ["0", "1", "2", "3", "4", "5", "6", "7", "8", "9"],

+    special: ["@", "%", "+", "\\", "/", "'", "!", "#", "$", "^", "?", ":", ",", ")", "(", "}", "{", "]", "[", "~", "-", "_", ".",],

+    options: ["lowercase", "uppercase", "numbers", "special"],

+    prompts: ["Lowercase Characters", "Uppercase Characters", "Numbers", "Special Characters"],

+    choices: [],

+    minimumLength: 8,

+    maximumLength: 128,

+    minimumCharacterSets: 1,

+    nextPasswordCharacter: function () {
+      // Get the next character set to be used from the array of selected character sets characterSet = this.choices[Math.floor(Math.random() * this.choices.length)];
+      // Get the next Password Character
+      return this[characterSet][Math.floor(Math.random() * this[characterSet].length)
+      ];
+    },

+1. **lowercase, uppercase, numbers and special** are arrays that hold the Character Sets that can be used.
+2. **options** holds names of the charcaters sets
+3. **prompts** holds message prompts to allow looping
+4. **choices** holds the charcater set choices entered at runtime
+5. **minimumLength** is the minimum password length
+6. **maximumLength** is the maximum password length
+7. **minimumCharacterSets** is the minimum number of charcater sets to be used in the password
+8. **nextPasswordCharacter** is a function that will generate the next character using the information stored in the object.

 ## Password Generator Website Link
 Click the link to visit the deployed wbsite: [Password Generator][def1].